Documentation Index

 Using the wallet connector

-Halliday can prompt users to choose a wallet to connect to the DApp.
-The wallet connector provides many options including MetaMask, Coinbase Wallet, Phantom, or Wallet Connect.
+Halliday can prompt users to choose a wallet to connect to the app.
+The wallet connector provides many options including MetaMask, Coinbase Wallet, Rainbow, or Wallet Connect.

 Clicking the button will trigger the connect-wallet prompt.
 If the application already prompts the user to connect a wallet, see using a connected wallet.